MediaComem/comem-webdev/subjects/masrad-bootstrap-practice/README.md

 **You don't have to add any additionnal CSS!**

-This exercise was only realised using Bootstrap classes.
+This practice was only realised using Bootstrap classes.

 Try to do the same.